 The YunoHost documentation is managed through a Git repository.

-If you are not familiar with GitHub, there is an "Edit" button at the top of each page that will redirect you to the GitHub online editor that will help you making your change proposals (Pull Requests).
+If you are not familiar with GitHub, there is an "Edit" button at the top of each page that will redirect you to the GitHub online editor that will help you make change proposals (Pull Requests, PR).

 Because the online editor doesn't support uploading files, using Git is the prefered way if you need to upload media (e.g. images).